yunhaixiang/yunhaimath/research.md

 - Ramification theory
 - \\(\mathbb A^1\\)-enumerative geometry
 - Galois representations
+- Moduli spaces and stacks

-Outside my research interests, I'm somewhat curious about mathematical logic.
+Outside my research interests, I'm curious about mathematical logic.

 ### Publications
 - **This is the title of your paper** \\